1jour1vin

 Wine rated (2023 guide) 97/100

-Beau-Séjour Bécot has the wind in its sails, and the 2020 vintage is proof.
-The bouquet opens with a profusion of flowers before moving on to red, black and blue fruits, thyme, spice box, espresso beans, cocoa and licorice.
-The palate is even better, with its multiple layers of crushed stone, sensual fruit, velvety tannins and long, expansive, lifted finish, with a hint of salt on the finish.
-As I wrote after tasting a barrel sample, this is a new level of quality at Beau-Séjour Bécot that embraces less volume, but more intensity and purity of fruit.
-With the new cellars soon to come on stream, Beau-Séjour Bécot will reach a new level of quality!
+Beau-Séjour Bécot is riding high, and the 2020 vintage is proof of that.
+The bouquet opens with a profusion of flowers before reaching red, black, and blue fruits, thyme, spice box, espresso beans, cocoa, and licorice.
+The palate is even better with its multiple layers of crushed stone, sensual fruit, velvety tannins, and long, expansive, and spicy finish with a hint of salt on the finish.
+As I wrote after tasting a barrel sample, this is a new level of quality at Beau-Séjour Bécot, with less volume but more intensity and purity in the fruit.
+With the new cellars soon to come into service, Beau-Séjour Bécot will reach a new level of quality!
 Drink between 2025 and 2055.

 Anthocyanins - Yohan Castaing